json420/degu/doc/tutorial.rst

        `Avahi`_ or similar

-    3. Peers use a :class:`degu.client.SSLClient` to make requests to this server for structured data sync, file transfer, RPC, or whatever else the application REST API might expose
+    3. Peers use a :class:`degu.client.SSLClient` to make requests to this server for structured data sync, file transfer, or whatever else the application REST API might expose

+Likewise, Degu is fundamentaly built for network-transparent software components, whether using HTTP over ``AF_INET`` or ``AF_INET6`` for communication between components running on different peers on the same localnet, or whether using HTTP over ``AF_UNIX`` for communication between components running on the same localhost.

+Within the modest concurrency envelope it's optimized for, Degu stands-out when it comes to low-latency and high-througput.